-It’s the most wonderful time of the year, so hang up your Christmas stockings, put some milk and cookies by the fireplace, and let’s embrace the festive season with 10 Christmas traditions from around the world.
+It’s the most wonderful time of the year, so hang up your Christmas stockings, put some milk and cookies by the fireplace, and let’s embrace the festive season with 10 words that epitomize some of the most unique Christmas traditions around the world.

 1. Befana (Italian)

 Translation: an old woman who delivers gifts on Epiphany Eve